rtrollebo/almanakk-cli/README.md

 This is the almanakk command line program, based on the almanakk-lib library.
 See [doc](doc/index.html) for library API.

+To build `almanakk-cli` in standard way, the `almanakk-lib` library must be present in `./lib` folder, otherwise build errors will occur.

+    zsh build

+To build `almanakk-cli` with `almanakk-lib` mocked.

+    zsh build mock

+The purpose of the mock build is to test application functions, from the github project, without the dependency library present.

 Static builds of this cli program with the library are available in [rtrollebo.github.io/documentation](https://rtrollebo.github.io/documentation/)

 Usage is described in [manual](manual.md).